Gerald Ronson

 Sir Gerald Maurice Ronson (born 27 May 1939) is a British businessman, philanthropist, and convicted criminal.
 In the 1980s, he was one of the 'Guinness Four' involved in a trading fraud, for which he served six month in prison.
 He is a long-time supporter of Jewish charities, and was knighted for this charitable work in the UK's 2024 New Years Honours List.

 Early life and career

-Ronson was born into a middle-class Jewish family.
+Gerald Maurice Ronson was born on 27 May 1939 into a middle-class Jewish family.
 He left school aged 15 to join his father in the family furniture business, named Heron after his father Henry.
 The company expanded into property development, at first with small residential projects, and later with commercial and office properties.
 By 1967, the company was active in seven European countries and fifty-two British municipalities.
 In the mid-1960s, Ronson brought the first self-service petrol retail outlets to the United Kingdom.

 Heron International

 By the early 1980s Heron was one of the largest private companies in the United Kingdom, with assets of over £1.5 billion.
 In 1989, Ronson was listed by The Times as having a net worth of £500 million.

 Ronson said that "The Ronson family lost $1 billion of its own money in the property crash of the early 1990s....the important thing was to rebuild."
 By the 1990s Heron had almost collapsed, with over £1 billion owed to 11,000 bondholders.
 The company survived with loans from Bill Gates, Rupert Murdoch, Craig McCaw, Oracle Corporation's founder, Larry Ellison, and others, and went on to develop projects including Heron Tower and The Heron in the City of London and The Peak in London's Victoria.